spqb/DELIGHT/README.md

 # DELIGHT

-> [!WARNING]
-> This repository is under active development.
-A revised version of the code will be released soon!

 **DELIGHT** (Data-Enriched Label-Informed Generation of Homologous sequences using Transformers) is a slightly convoluted acronym that condenses the content of the paper:
 _"Data augmentation enables label-specific generation of homologous protein sequences"_.